-The registration of the BIZAMOX mark in favor of Respondent-Applicant violates Section 123.1 (d), (e), and (g) of Republic Act 8293, otherwise known as the Intellectual Property Code of the Philippines ('IP Code'), as amended, to wit:
+The registration of the 'DUOTAK' mark in favor of Respondent-Applicant violates Section 123.1 (d) and (e) of Republic Act 8293, otherwise known as the Intellectual Property Code of the Philippines ('IP Code') as amended, to wit:

-- "13.
+"13.
 Further, in Sec.
-134 of the IP Code: x x x - As registrant, Opposer is the owner of the VIGAMOX mark.
-Hence, it has in its favor, the rights conferred by Sec.
-147 of the IP Code. x x x - Even as Opposer is a foreign national, it is entitled to the benefits granted under Section 3 of the IP Code, which provides: x x x - The Philippines and Switzerland are parties to the Paris Convention for the Protection of Industrial Property and the WTO TRIPS Agreement.
-The Convention provides: xxx
+134 of the IP Code:

+As registrant, Opposer is the owner of the DUOTRAV mark.
+As such, it has in its favor, the rights conferred by Sec.
+147 of the IP Code.

+Even as Opposer is a foreign national, it is entitled to the benefits "15. granted under Section 3 of the IP Code, which provides:

+The Philippines and Switzerland are parties to the Paris Convention for the Protection of Industrial Property and the WTO TRIPS Agreement.
+The Convention provides:

-A foreign corporation duly organized and existing under and by virtue of the laws of Switzerland with business address at 4002 Basel, Switzerland.
+A foreign corporation duly organized and existing under and by virtue of the laws of Switzerland with business address at CH-4002, Basel,

+Switzerland.